WebEngage/podspecs/README.md

 This Repository contains all the releases of **WebEngage iOS SDK**.

+### 5.2.4 [Release: 21 December, 2020]
+- Added a new initialisation api that takes License code an argument

 ### 5.2.3 [Release: 10 December, 2020]
 - Added support for deeplinking through universal links